 Every two years, on or near your birthday, you can expect to receive an invitation letter, followed by a test kit in the mail.
 If you haven’t received an invitation within two months of turning 60, please freephone 0800 924 432 or email the National Bowel Screening Programme on email@example.com and you will be advised when your invite will be sent.

 The testing kits are small - just a little bigger than a USB stick, easy to use, and can help detect bowel cancer early, before you have any symptoms

 If you are in this key age band, look out for your test.
 Acting now could save your life.

-The disease typically affects people over 60 years old, and is more likely to affect men than women.
-In Maori men it’s the third most common cancer.
+The disease is more common as we get older and is more likely to affect men than women.
+In Māori men it’s the third most common cancer.

 More information on the National Bowel Screening Programme is available on www.timetoscreen.nz

 Page last updated: 9 December 2022

 Is this page useful?